lfai/security-and-compliance/README.md

 - Use cases and threat models
 - Compliance and risk management

-Work group members are encouraged to join and contribute to these subgroups each of which manages its own bi-weekly meetings.
+Work group members are encouraged to join and contribute to these subgroups each of which hosts its own bi-weekly meetings.

 The subgroups will provide updates of its activities as part of the work group's meeting agenda.

 #### Planned activities

-A high-level view of the activity areas the work group and its subgroups will facilitate:
+A high-level view of the activity areas the work group and its subgroups will explore and develop concrete assets for:

 ![Planned activities diagram](images/diagrams/work-group-planned-activities-small.png)